RolandKujundzic/rkphplib/README.md

 # rkphplib
 PHP library with template engine and wrapper classes to filesystem, mysql and other.
+Object oriented, namespace and strict function types so php >= 7.2 is required.

 ## Install